dobrakmato/rpbuild/README.md

 # rpbuild ![](https://travis-ci.org/dobrakmato/rpbuild.svg)
 Build system for Minecraft resource packs.

-This tool simplifies process of assembling/compressing and distribution of Minecraft resource pack by automatization of some tasks.
+This tool simplifies process of assembling/compressing and distribution of Minecraft resource pack by automatization of some tasks (minification of jsons, generation of  sounds.json).

 **Latest build:** <http://ci.alpha.mtkn.eu/job/rpbuild/lastBuild/>